magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 Conviction in a belief can take various forms.
 One form reasons according to Dhamma, while another form is contrary to the Dhamma.
-This second way is heedless, it is a foolhardy understanding, , wrong view.
+This second way is heedless, it is a foolhardy understanding, *micchā-diṭṭhi*, wrong view.
 One doesn’t listen to anybody else.

-Take the example of Dīghanakha the This Brāhman only believed himself, he wouldn’t believe others.
+Take the example of Dīghanakha the Brāhman.
+This Brāhman only believed himself, he wouldn’t believe others.
 At one time when the Buddha was resting at Rājagaha, Dīghanakha went to listen to his teaching.
 Or you might say that Dīghanakha went to teach the Buddha because he was intent on expounding his own views.

 ‘I am of the view that nothing suits me.’